Keighley: Television

 The 2004 documentary Edge of the City, about the City of Bradford Social Services, and the people and problems they deal with, was partly filmed in Keighley, and concerned sexual abuse of underage white girls by some Asian men.

 A great part of the 2004 BBC television drama North and South was shot on Keighley, with Dalton Mills being one of the serial's main locations.

+The Keighley and Worth Valley Railway depot was featured in an episode of All Creatures Great and Small which aired in 2023.

 Notable people

 The following people were born in Keighley, have lived there in the past or are currently resident in the town.